Bitcoin sideways, Polkadot and Solana are moving in opposite directions

 Tether

-The coupling that defines the course of the Tether course remained stable despite a change of 0.2 percent.
+The tether course remained stable and only changed by -0.01 percent.
 The current rate is $ 1.00.

 - 24h high: $ 1.01